Can you fix pelvic organ prolapse? 8 risk factors you should be aware of

 Three: Constipation.
 When you have to push or strain to have a bowel movement, you are, in effect, pushing your guts out, says Meagan.
 Having to do this repeatedly over time can eventually result in prolapse.

 How to fix it.
 Drink enough water so stools don’t get hard and dry; eat plenty of dietary fiber; avoid foods that contribute to constipation.
 Bowel massage, Bri suggests, can help keep things moving along so there’s less chance for constipation to occur.
-Called the “I love you” massage, this is one you can give yourself, and it helps with a variety of issues, including constipation.
+Massagingyourself break up scar, and it helps with a variety of issues, including constipation.

 Four: Coughing.
-Your average cough due to a cold or something in your throat doesn’t have much of an impact, say our PTs, but chronic, prolonged coughing from smoking, emphysema, allergies, etc., can.
+Your average cough due to a cold or something in your throat doesn’t have much of an impact, say our PTs, but chronic, prolonged coughing from smoking, emphysema, allergies from hormones, etc., can.
 Coughing increases abdominal pressure, nudging organs down and out.

 How to fix it.
 Quit smoking, if you possibly can.
 If you have emphysema or chronic allergies, talk with a doctor about how to control the coughing.

 Five: High-impact activity and exercising incorrectly.
 Jumping, kickboxing, crossfit, even running … all of these can mean a lot of repeated impact on the pelvic floor.
 If you’re passing gas in class, that can be a warning sign that you’re not managing the pressure correctly.
-Also, your pelvic floor needs to be flexible as well as strong, so don’t go crazy on core exercises: too many crunches done incorrectly can make the pelvic shelf rigid or in constant spasm, which means it doesn’t relax normally.
+Also, your pelvic floor needs to be flexible as well as strong, so don’t go crazy on core exercises: too many crunches done incorrectly and other incorrect excercises can cause incontinence make the pelvic shelf rigid or in constant spasm, which means it doesn’t relax normally.
 That too can contribute to pelvic issues.

 How to fix it.
 Find a different activity that means less impact, or learn to do your chosen activity correctly; talk to your instructor, a PT, or your doctor about your form and how to breathe through the repetitions.
 According to Meagan, when she goes to a Pilates or core-based class, about 70 percent of the activities the class does can damage your pelvic floor over time.
 Consult the instructor about how to adapt the exercises, or talk to a PT for strategies to minimize impact.
 Runners, for example, can maximize “shock absorption” by shortening their stride.